-Sierra Nevada College offers degree programs in more than 14 different fields, as well as continuing education programs, an acclaimed Summer Workshop Program and numerous courses at various program centers in Nevada.
-Sierra Nevada College is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+Sierra Nevada University offers degree programs in more than 14 different fields, as well as continuing education programs, an acclaimed Summer Workshop Program and numerous courses at various program centers in Nevada.
+Sierra Nevada University is accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 The Office of the Registrar is committed to serving students, faculty and staff.
 The answers to many common questions are below, and the sidebar links will provide you with additional helpful information about our programs and policies.
 Please stop by our office in David Hall, 2nd floor on the Lake Campus if you need assistance, we are open Monday through Friday from 8:30am – 5pm.

 - To register for classes at Sierra Nevada University, you must meet with your advisor to fill out a Registration Form and plan your schedule.
 In order for us to process your form, your advisor must sign your registration form.
 If any holds are present on your account, this can prohibit us from processing your registration form.

 How do I add and drop a class?

 - Students who wish to drop or withdraw from a course must submit a signed Add/Drop/Withdraw Form to the Office of the Registrar.